ericmustin/node-dd-otel-demo/README.md

 # Purpose of this Sandbox
-This is sandbox running a Node.js Application with mongoDB.
-You can use this to troublshoot Node.js APM issues.
+This is sandbox running a Node.js Application with mongoDB, express, and opentelemetry-exporter-datadog.

 # Requirements:
 Need to have Docker Installed on the machine.